Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 ![lo13](https://user-images.githubusercontent.com/71487939/173833249-db3ff36a-1e4f-40b3-afca-6d02badd907a.png)

 You can also see the review the bugs and see why it is an issue although in my case its about the tests im running so it isn&#39;t high priority

+### Database
+i used h2 database to run the application and also for the testing, because its and in memory database, the database won't get filled with all of the test data i dont want any where near the application. also because the h2 database is always empty on startup the tests run faster.

 # 4. You design and implement a (semi)automated software release process that matches the needs of the project context.